 Where, exactly, are you losing hair?
 If your hairline is receding slightly, it might just be the normal change that occurs when a low “juvenile” hairline moves up and indents slightly and becomes a so-called “adult” hairline.
 Lowering a normal adult hairline is unnecessary and unwise.

 How large an area of thinning or balding is present, and how large and full is your donor area?
 If too large and area needs coverage and there isn’t enough donor hair to adequately fill it in, it’s often wise to settle for transplanting a smaller area with good coverage rather than spreading out your limited supply of donor grafts and achieving coverage with very poor density.

-If you’re young and thinning slightly, you may be better served by trying a medical approach using topical minoxidil and/or oral finasteride.
-While there is no medical cure for common baldness, these medications may slow down the balding process.
+If you’re young and thinning slightly, you may be better served by trying a medical approach using topical minoxidil, oral finasteride, a hair laser or PRP.
+While there is no medical cure for common baldness, these treatments may slow down the balding process.

 When someone has lost most of his hair and is left with a narrow rear fringe, because the hairs in this “safe” area are fewer in number, two methods of HARVESTING can be utilized.

 This “safe” or donor scalp is unique because those follicles are capable of growing hair for most of a person’s lifetime, even in the baldest individual.